bhzadjnty7/VLSI-Logical-Effort/README.md

 This repository is intended for educational and academic purposes.

 Students are encouraged to study the implementation, understand the methodology, and use the material as a learning resource for VLSI design and HSPICE simulation.

+## ⭐️ Support

+If you find this repository useful, consider giving it a ⭐️